 The Book of Alternative Services and the Book of Common Prayer are typically used for Morning Prayer.
 Occasionally another order may be used.
-The Chaplain will ensure there is use of both BAS and BCP to provide students familiarity needed to gracefully preside using either format.
+The worship committee will discuss the use of both BAS and BCP to provide students familiarity needed to gracefully preside using either format.

-The BAS Office of Morning Prayer requires an Officiant, Readers, and an Intercessor.
-Following are the responsibilities for the Officiant, Reader, and Intercessor.
+The BAS Office of Morning Prayer requires an Officiant, Readers, an Intercessor and a Tech-Person.
+Following are the responsibilities for the Officiant, Reader, Intercessor, and a Tech-Person.
 The BCP Office of Morning Prayer requires an Officiant and Readers.